 This nearly ancient bar in Houston's Historic District houses one of the largest on-tap beer selections in the city.
 Located in the historic Magnolia Building, it is also the rumored home of "William," a gregarious ghost who was killed in the 1920s when a large stack of barrels fell on top of him while working at Houston Ice & Brewing Company.
 William, and other unnamed ghosts, like to converse with bar patrons from time to time.
 If you visit this building and make your way up to the bar, notice any paranormal energy or unusual electromagnetic fields, as some patrons have actual photographs of orbs and ghostly images of men dressed in 1940s attire.Continue to 5 of 7 below.

 The Spaghetti Warehouse

-The Wunsche Bros. building has worn many hats: a hotel, a rail station, a brothel, and, up until a devastating fire shut it down in 2015, a restaurant.
-This building claims the status of the first two-story building in the town's history, the Wunsche Bros.
-Cafe is one of the oldest remaining buildings in Old Town Spring.
+Throughout the years, the Wunsche Brothers building has worn many hats: a hotel, a rail station, a brothel, and, up until a devastating fire shut it down in 2015, a restaurant.
+This building claims the status of the first two-story building in the town's history, as well as one of the oldest remaining buildings in Old Town Spring.
 Legend has it that part-owner Charlie Wunsche, who was brutally jilted by his love interest, later returned to haunt the building and its visitors, keeping watch over his restaurant, his investment, and his staff.
 People report sightings of Charlie in his former hotel room and on the cafe's balcony.
 And he likes to play tricks on employees, like turning on the coffee maker and locking them out of the building.